Honolulu Zoo euthanizes 24-year-old giraffe

 Giraffes have an average life expectancy of about 20 years in the wild and roughly 25 years in captivity.

-Last October, Sabuti’s 21-year-old brother Nairobi died, also from complications of old age.
+In October, Sabuti’s 21-year-old brother, Nairobi, died — also from complications of old age.
 He was also born and raised at the zoo.

-Their younger brother, Squirt, 19, is the only remaining giraffe at the Waikiki attraction, which has plans to bring in another giraffe.
+Their younger brother, Squirt, 19, is the last survivor of the family at the Waikiki attraction, which plans to bring in another giraffe.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.